RicoJia/ricojia.github.io/_posts/2022/2022-03-28-deep-learning-transformer-4-transformer-all-together.markdown

 Side note: On the internet, one might encounter [similar tutorials like this one](https://towardsdatascience.com/a-detailed-guide-to-pytorchs-nn-transformer-module-c80afbc9ffb1).
 I was inspired by them and built out a general training skeleton.
 However, they were testing with randomly generated values and simply training for "copying".
 That's a simpler task than translation.
 So, **please add the padding masks.**

-### Lesson 3 - Teacher Forcing Is Not Great For Inferencing
+### Lesson 3 - Teacher Forcing Is Subject To Exposure Bias

 The most stark difference I encountered in [tutorials like this one](https://www.datacamp.com/tutorial/building-a-transformer-with-py-torch) and my hands-on training experience is the use of **teacher forcing**.
 Teacher forcing is to feed the entire ground truth into the transformer, specifically, the decoder, so the model learns the parameters to output target values, when **it sees the entire ground truth**.
 This is great for speeding up learning, and as a quick way to validate that the model, the data, the general training framework works.
 However, in validation, we feed the decoder outputs back into the transformer one at a time (a.k.a autoregression).
 The performance there is **VERY BAD**: the model outputs a bunch of `<EOS>, <SOS>, <PAD>` as if it had not learned anything.
+This is called "Exposure Bias"

 - I added the `look_ahead mask (attn_mask)` in the belief that it could help the model learn from existent timesteps.
 However, that did not solve this issue.
   - I actually ran into a bunch of `NaN` again.
 I read that one should use a small negative value like `-1e9` for `attn_mask` instead of `-inf` to avoid underflow